domenpk/hass_detect_local/README.md

 Bookmark http://detect.lucke.cba.si/ (actually, your equivalent of this, again, no uptime guarantees for my test).

+#### Android - Adding to home screen
 On Android, you can also add it to home screen.
 This can be tricky, because it redirects quickly after webpage is loaded.
+There are ways though:
+* Add it to home screen before it's configured (or delete cookies and reload so it becomes unconfigured).
-With Chrome, you can disable all data connections, type in the URL (which won't load), then settings->Add to Home Screen.
+* With Chrome browser, you can disable all data connections, type in the URL (which won't load), then settings->Add to Home Screen.

 ## How does it work?